John of Caesarea: Final crusade (1238)

 In 1238, John of Caesarea negotiated with King Theobald I of Navarre when the latter arrived in Palestine on crusade.
 He may have followed him on his campaign and died in battle, for this is his last appearance in surviving records.
 On act of King Henry's in December 1239, where John's name would be expected it is absent.
 It is also absent from acts of John of Ibelin's sons, Lord Balian of Beirut and Lord John of Arsuf, from May–June 1241.

 Philip of Novara records in one passage that "Sir Hugh [i.e., Hugh of Ibelin] and the young lord of Caesarea had already passed from this world, wherefor was great sorrow and loss to all their friends and to the two kingdoms."
 This passage is referring to the year 1241, and John's death must have preceded Richard Filangieri's assault on Acre, which occurred while John of Arsuf was at Arsuf, and after Theobald's departure.
 John was not present when the Haute Cour elected a bailiff for King Conrad II when he attained his majority in 1243.
-The lord of Caesarea who was present was John's successor, John Aleman, the husband of his daughter and heiress, Margaret.
+The lord of Caesarea who was present was John's successor, John Aleman, the husband of his daughter and heir, Margaret.

-John and his wife, Alice de Montaigu—who was the niece of the archbishop of Nicosia, of Guerin, Hospitaller grand master, and of Peter, Templar grand master—had one son (perhaps named Eudes), who died in infancy, and several daughters besides Margaret.
+John and his wife, Alice of Montaigu—who was the niece of Archbishop Eustorge of Nicosia, of Garin, Hospitaller grand master, and of Peter, Templar grand master—had one son (perhaps named Odo), who died in infancy, and several daughters besides Margaret.
 The names of the other daughters are uncertain because of contradictions in the principal source, the Lignages d'Outremer.
-According to one section of the Lignages, a daughter named Alice married Richard de Dampierre and was the mother of Eudes.
-According to another section, Alice became a nun and died young, while the mother of Eudes de Dampierre was Isabelle, the only other daughter mentioned in the other section.
+According to one section of the Lignages, a daughter named Alice married Richard of Dampierre and was the mother of Odo.
+According to another section, Alice became a nun and died young, while the mother of Odo of Dampierre was Isabel, the only other daughter mentioned in the other section.
 The second section also mentions daughters named Marie, who died without heirs, and Peretine, who died young.